RobecoSAM Global SDG Equities S EUR

 Michiel Plakman CFA

-Economic conditions remain challenging, with high stress levels within the banking system, a continuation of the Fed's hiking cycle, inflation remaining very elevated, a still inverted yield curve, and strongly positive yearly benchmark contributions coming mostly from mega-cap companies, including all FAANG stocks.
-Based on history, we still believe that the market is too optimistic and continues to underestimate the stickiness of inflation at the current very elevated levels.
-Further, we saw the first cracks in the system triggered by rapidly increased interest rates and wonder what's coming next.
+Overall economic conditions remain challenging, with tighter lending conditions on the back of the well-documented failure of major US banks, very high interest rates and inflation levels that, despite some easing, are still well above the central bank targets.
+Also, yield curves in major economies remain inverted.
+Based on past experience, we continue to believe that the market is too optimistic and underestimates the stickiness of inflation at the current still elevated levels.
 With market valuations remaining above depressed levels and the balance of risks for global equity markets overall still looking skewed to the downside, it is hard to get overly excited and hence we maintain our defensive positioning.
-In the meantime, we continue to look for companies whose risk-return profile turned attractive due to overreactions in the market and we remain confident in our bottom-up approach that focuses on picking companies with strong over-the-cycle fundamentals and resilient business models to identify high-quality stocks at attractive valuations.
+In the meantime, we continue to look for companies whose risk-return profile turned attractive due to overreactions in the market and we are becoming more constructive lately, at least in certain areas.
+We remain confident in our bottom-up approach that focuses on picking companies with strong over-the-cycle fundamentals and resilient business models to identify high-quality stocks at attractive valuations.